gchq/stroom-docs/user-guide/dashboards/expressions/string.md

 > [Click Here](http://www.somehost.com/somepath){dialog|Dialog Title}
 ```

-Target can be one of:
+Type can be one of:
 * `dialog` : Display the content of the link URL within a stroom popup dialog.
 * `tab` : Display the content of the link URL within a stroom tab.
 * `browser` : Display the content of the link URL within a new browser tab.